“Why let rugs fade under your feet? Now is the time to treat them like true works of art”

-3) Kilim Rug: for something a little more jazzy
+3) Kilim Rug: for something a little jazzier

 Photo credit: Buethe

-4) Overdyed Rug: If you already have a lot of pattern in your room, go for an overdyed one colour rug.
+4) Overdyed Rug: If you already have a lot of pattern in your room, go for a one-colour Overdyed Rug.
 It will give the room a statement, whilst not taking over.

 Photo credit: Creative Engine

 5) A Moroccan Wedding Blanket: keep it Scandi-Boho style, with a touch of sequin